Joe Martin (orangutan): 1918: Influenza epidemic, and night-watchman incident

-In November 1918, as the Spanish flu pandemic reached the west coast and Universal and other studios shut down for a month to prevent further spread, Joe Martin was infected with the virus but was "narrowly saved" from death by double pneumonia by the combined efforts of Dr. Richard Goodwin and Curley Stecker.
+In November 1918, as the Spanish flu pandemic reached the west coast and Universal and other studios shut down for a month to prevent further spread, Joe Martin was infected with the virus but was "narrowly saved" from death by double pneumonia through the combined efforts of Dr. Richard Goodwin and Curley Stecker.
 A film magazine said that while he was ill, Joe Martin "wasted away to the form of a skeleton."
 Three years after the fact, a Boston paper reported that Joe Martin had "hovered between life and death" for nearly three weeks, but "all day, and frequently through the long nights of his illness, Stecker remained within the cage with him."
-Afterward Billboard magazine reported that "Joe Martin, the famous orang-outang at Universal, has been condemned to a 'flu' mask" in the hopes of reducing transmission to the other animals in the menagerie.
+Afterward, Billboard reported that Joe Martin wore a flu mask in the hopes of reducing transmission to the other animals in the menagerie.

-An example of Joe Martin's frequent work with child actors is found in a British distributor's description of Man and Beast, released this year: "The trade press were unanimous in proclaiming it the finest animal film extant.
-When you see that horribly ugly Orang Outang, 'Joe Martin,' advancing with his long waving arms towards little Baby Townsend and you shudder to think of the poor kiddie's fate, you will be surprised and delighted to see 'Joe Martin' sit down beside the tiny tot, and with his wicked-looking long arms, fondle the baby, who seems to be enjoying the experience as much as anybody."
-(This baby was likely played by Curley Stecker's two-year-old son Roy Stecker.)
+Joe Martin worked with child actors frequently, including in the 1918 film Man and Beast, where his child costar was likely Curley Stecker's two-year-old son.